skoczen/will/README.md

 2. Set your "Application ID" as WILL_PCO_APPLICATION_KEY environment variable.
 3. Set your "Secret" as WILL_PCO_API_SECRET environment variable.

 In your config.py file you'll find an ACL section.
-The birthday and phone number commands are limited to people ing the staff, and pastors groups.
+The birthday and phone number commands are limited to people in the staff, and pastors groups.
 The set list command is not restricted.
 ```
 # Access Control: Specify groups of users to be used in the acl=["admins","ceos"] parameter